Friday, January 17, 2025

 Home is a feeling of belonging, where my beliefs are not held against me; where my actions or inaction are not judged; where my words are not manipulated or taken out of context.
 It's a place of peace and happiness and a reflection of my identity.

 My concept of home has been shaped by culture, both my wife's culture and mine, along with our families and experiences.
-Home is a place where I can reflect on the past, a place where I can talk about the present without fear of judgement or resentment and a place to dream about the future.
+Home is a place where I can reflect on the past, a place where I can talk about the present without fear of judgement, retribution or resentment and a place to dream about the future.
 Home is that little slice of paradise that is completely my own.
 Home is also something I am willing to share with those who try to understand me and my life without judgement or resentment.

 I left home when I was really just a boy of 18.
 Fresh out of High School and classified "1A" for the Vietnam draft.
 I found that I could get an education, see the world and possibly not have to engage in combat if I enlisted in the Navy.

 I spent 11 years in the Navy, I received an education in electronic and computer communications and networks that was recognized around the world.
 I traveled extensively throughout Asia and the Pacific.
 At one point, I was asked to participate in a special mission that would involve combat.
-I volunteered
+I volunteered without hesitation or reluctance; willingly accepting the mission.
+Probably because I wasn't fully prepared for the intensity of wartime death and destruction, I fell into a deep state of depression upon returning to the US.

 Then one day I walked into a Church and asked God for help.
 A few days later, I met a beautiful young woman who gave me a reason to live, and later, someone to love.
 My healing of heart, mind and soul started the day we met and continues.